ceford/cefjdemos-data-jdm-help-en/articles/templates/templates-styles.md

 ## Description

-The Template Styles screen is used to manage both Site and Administrator templates.
+The *Templates: Styles* page is used to manage both Site and Administrator templates.
 Use it to set the default template for all pages or assign a specific template to an individual page.